grumpi/domvm-isomorphic-example/README.md

 ## TODOs

+* find out how to pass on the cookie when the server renders the HTML page (is that what cookie jars do?)
 * clear all data associated with the application on logout
 * test for a compatible user agent on the server - depending on that serve the js or not.
 Maybe allow the user to enable javascript on a non-supported user agent by setting a cookie?
 * find a good way to restructure things so that anything pertaining to a single route can live closely together?